dovinhanhnguyen/mars_lander/README.md

-# mars_lander
+# lander_dvan2
-Airbus &amp; University of Cambridge Mars Lander Project, Summer 2016
+Submission to the 2016 Mars Lander Project, Cambridge University.